DuppyIsCool/WGBuildMode/README.md

 # WGBuildMode

-Adds a build mode for AetherCraft to prevent/allow players to build in certain WorldGuard regions
+Adds a build mode for certain WorldGuard Regions.
+Was designed for AetherCraftMC to prevent/allow their players to build in certain WorldGuard regions

 ### Dependencies